chanhee015/HW1-GettingStarted/README.md

 # HW1

+In this homework, you need to fix two files to pass the CI tests.
+We have a total of six tests, and your goal is to pass all the tests.

+### Prob 1

+Read and complete the Git tutorial (https://githowto.com/) and modify the `gitpractice.txt` file: change the word `no` to `yes`.

+### Prob 2

 Modify the `myinfo.csv` file in such a way that satisfies the following
 conditions:
-1. The very first line should have the exact string (no extra space chars allows):
+1. The very first line should have the following string (no extra space chars allowed):

     ```
     student_id,email,github_id